These green beans with bacon are wonderfully rich and decadent. The crispy bacon pieces add tons of flavor!

 - Bacon: We'll use an 8-ounce package of raw bacon.
 The bacon should be diced.

-- Butter: Although it's OK to use the rendered bacon fat, I like the flavor that butter adds.
+- Butter: Although it's OK to only use the rendered bacon fat, I like the flavor that butter adds.

 - To season: Kosher salt, black pepper, garlic powder, and dried thyme.